octo-technology/OpenTezos/docs/michelson/tutorial.md

 Notice that the `CDR` instruction retrieves the right part of the initial _PAIR_.
 The `NIL operation` pushed an empty list of operations on top of the stack.
 The _PAIR_ instructions forms a _pair_ type with the empty list of operations and the initial storage.

 The next section will explain the list operators (`NIL operation`).

+##### Nested pairs

+As seen a _pair_ structure contain two fields which can be primitive types but can also be an other pair (in this case, it is called _nested pair_).

+The creation of a _nested pair_ consists in a successions of `PAIR` instruction (and reorganizing elements in the stack).
+This may become a fastidious exercise with large _nested pairs_.
+The Michelson language supports these nested pairs by providing the `PAPPAIIR` macros for creating _nested pair_ in a single instruction.

+Similarly, the Michelson language provides the `UNPAPPAIIR` macro for destructuring _nested pairs_.

+Similarly, the Michelson language provides the `C[AD]+R` macro for accessing a specific field inside a _nested pair_.

+These macros are described in the "Instructions" section (in the "macros" sub-section).

 #### Numbers